IoTrim/iotrim.github.io/README.md

 Citation:
 @inproceedings{mandalari-pets21,

-title={{{Blocking without Breaking: Identification and Mitigation of Non-Essential IoT Traffic},
+title={Blocking without Breaking: Identification and Mitigation of Non-Essential IoT Traffic},

 author={Mandalari, Anna Maria and Dubois, Daniel J.and Kolcun, Roman and  and Paracha, Muhammad Talha and Haddadi, Hamed and Choffnes, David},